Kidepo Valley National Park

 Uganda’s Kidepo Valley National Park was nominated under the category of Africa’s Leading National Park 2022, in the World Travel Awards.

-The park (KVNP) is situated in North Eastern Uganda in the rocky semi-arid Karamoja province.
-It is one of Uganda’s finest wildlife preserves covering 1442 sq km.
+The park (KVNP) is situated in North Eastern Uganda in the rocky semi-arid Karamoja province and is one of Uganda’s finest wildlife preserves covering 1442 sq km.
 It lies in the rough, semi-arid valleys between Uganda’s borders with Sudan and Kenya, surrounded by Morungule mountains and rocky valleys.

-The Park consists of river Kidepo and river Narus which lie both at high altitudes.
+The Park consists of River Kidepo and River Narus both lie at high altitudes.
 The only permanent water source of the territory is the tepid water spring of Kanangorok.

 Top things to do and see in Kidepo Valley National Park.